ErnstPaul/PV-EDDIES-JTECH/README.txt

 Each file has a short description of the purpose/inputs/outputs and the main user-tuned inputs are at the top of the file after the header.
 You may find you need to tinker around with specific values to get the results you want; the code is generally well commented in sections where a user might need to tune values.

 PATH DESCRIPTIONS:
-Folder COMPARISON:
-	This is where each run's files will go for the optimization suite.

 Folder EDDYTRACKING:
 	This is where the files for the Eddy Tracking code (Pegliasco 2016 version) live.
-Folder EXTRACTION:
-	This is where the results of the full tracking live (individual files, eddy maps, trajectories) Folder FIGURES:
-	This is where the figures from all of the files will live.
 Folder FUNCTIONS:
 	All minor helper functions and packages (m_map, gsw toolbox) live.
 Folder PARTICLE_TRACKING:
 	The Particle Tracking subfunctions live here.

+EMPTY OUTPUT FOLDERS THAT THIS PROGRAM WILL CREATE:

+Folder COMPARISON:
+	This is where each run's files will go for the optimization suite.
+Folder EXTRACTION:
+	This is where the results of the full tracking live (individual files, eddy maps, trajectories) Folder FIGURES:
+	This is where the figures from all of the files will live.
 Folder SIMILARITIES_FINAL:
 	The final compiled .mat files for the optimization suite live here.

-Feel free to contact me with any other questions.
+Feel free to contact me (pernst@seoe.sc.edu) with any other questions.

 Terms: